Rostom of Kartli: Poverty and rise to influence

-In Safavid circles
+In the Safavid Court

-Mouhhibb Ali Bek, one of the most influential officials at the court of Shah Abbas I and chief supervisor of the imperial slaves, undertook the education of Khosro-Mirza around 1615, when he was already almost 50 years old.
-In 1618, he was appointed, under the protection of Giorgi Saakadze, Darugha (or prefect) of the Safavid capital, Isfahan, a position which he officially kept until his death, including during his tenure as king of Kartli.
-This position not only increased his influence within the imperial court, notably by bringing him closer to the young Sam Mirza, grandson of the shah, but also his power over internal Persian politics.
+Mohebb Ali Beg, one of the most influential officials at the court of Shah Abbas I and supervisor of the imperial slaves (gholams), undertook the education of Khosro-Mirza around 1615, when the latter was already nearly fifty years old.
+In 1618, under the patronage of Giorgi Saakadze, he was appointed darugha (prefect) of the Safavid capital, Isfahan—a position he officially retained until his death, including during his reign as King of Kartli.
+This office not only increased his influence at the imperial court, especially through his closeness to the young Sam Mirza (the future Shah Safi), but also expanded his authority in Persian internal politics.

-Khosro-Mirza retained the position of darugha until 1658, but the capital's affairs were managed by vicars from the time of his accession to the Georgian throne in the 1630s.
-Around 1625, when he campaigned to subdue the Georgian rebels, Mir Qassim Beg was appointed to replace him, solidifying Georgian power within Safavid Iran.
-In 1656, this vicar was dismissed by the imperial government following palace intrigues between the vizier Mohammed Beg and the Georgians.
-In his place, Khosro-Mirza appointed his close advisor Pharsadan Gorgijanidze, who was not only Georgian, but also Christian before his conversion by imperial request, but he was soon dismissed in his turn.
-Shortly before his death, Khosro-Mirza appointed a certain Badadeh Beg, probably also of Georgian origin, as his representative in Isfahan.
-As king of Kartli, Khosro-Mirza continued to administer the affairs of the capital through his advisor Hamza Beg, a cousin of the vicar Mir Qassim Beg, who worked from the royal palace in Tbilisi.
+Khosro-Mirza formally held the office of darugha until 1658, though the administration of the capital was handled by vicars after his accession to the Georgian throne in the 1630s.
+Around 1625, while he was campaigning to suppress Georgian rebels, Mir Qassim Beg was appointed to act in his stead, consolidating Georgian influence within the Safavid state.
+In 1656, this vicar was dismissed by the imperial government following palace intrigues involving Vizier Mohammed Beg and factions opposed to the Georgians.
+Khosro-Mirza then appointed his close adviser Parsadan Gorgijanidze—himself Georgian and formerly Christian before converting at imperial request—but he too was soon removed from office.
+Shortly before his death, Khosro-Mirza appointed a certain Badadeh Beg, (Note: Historian Marie-Félicité Brosset identifies the name Badadeh Beg with the Georgian name Paata.) likely also of Georgian origin, as his representative in Isfahan.
+As king, he continued to manage affairs of the capital through his adviser Hamza Beg, a cousin of Mir Qassim Beg, who operated from the royal palace in Tbilisi.